ngx-builders/ngx-pwa-offline/README.md

 export class AppModule {}
 ```

-You need to provide the full URL, so *the leading `/` is required*.
+Note: you need to provide the full URL, so *the leading `/` is required*.

 ## Online status